rezarg/flowlab-sdk-launcher/README.md

 │   └── preview.png
 ├── icon.ico
 ├── Launcher.exe -- You'll want to run this instead of YourGameName.exe when you want to play your game with SteamSDK and DiscordSDK support.
-├── LauncherConsole.exe -- This will appear if you enabled the debug launcher.
-(This is helpful for debugging SDK errors, but contains information that shouldn't be shared during production)
 ├── lime.ndll
 └── YourGameName.exe
 ```